BRICS to set up their bank within five years, progress slow - Russia

-MOSCOW The BRICS bloc of emerging economies will set up its development bank with a total capital of $100 billion (59 billion pounds) within five years, but member countries still haven't agreed on their share in the bank's structure, a senior Russian official said on Tuesday.
+MOSCOW Feb 25 The BRICS bloc of emerging economies will set up its development bank with a total capital of $100 billion within five years, but member countries still haven't agreed on their share in the bank's structure, a senior Russian official said on Tuesday.

 The bank is being set up by Brazil, China, India and South Africa to fund infrastructure projects.
 But it has been slow in coming, with prolonged disagreements over funding and management of the institution.